 UV ray exposure is a risk factor for eye conditions and diseases.
 In 20% of cataract cases, cataract growth has been linked to UV ray damage.
 Cataracts develop when the normally clear lens of the eye becomes cloudy.
 UVA rays are a known risk factor for macular degeneration – the leading cause of blindness in people over the age of 65.
 Macular degeneration occurs when the macula of the eye, which is responsible for clear central vision becomes damaged.
 It’s critical to be aware of UV ray exposure, especially if you or a family member are in this age group.

 You may have heard about UV rays without knowing what they actually mean.
 UV stands for ultraviolet light.
 That’s a potentially harmful type of radiation, which is typically found in fluorescent lights, tanning booths.
 But its main source is from the sun, and it’s invisible to the naked eye, so you don’t even feel it as it touches your skin or body.

 So why are they considered dangerous?
 Well, too much of a good thing isn’t really a good thing.
 Sunlight helps us make vitamin D, which is healthy.
 Too much sun exposure, though, can cause premature aging in the skin, burns in the eye, and may even change the shape of your cornea and other serious eye damage, leading to vision problems.
 It’s even more dangerous for younger people, especially children, because children's lenses are more transparent and transmit UV rays more easily.

 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dr. Andrew Bock sees patients from all over the San Gabriel and San Fernando Valleys, California area, and can treat your condition with a number of advanced solutions.
+Dr. Andrew Bock sees patients from all over the Fresno, Pismo Beach, and Southern California, California area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.